fakeveliu/fakeveliu.github.io/docs/index.markdown

 ## Malloc Lab
 A dynamic memory allocator that efficiently reproduces the `malloc`, `free`, `realloc`, and `calloc` library functions.
 My task in this lab was to write these function from scratch to satisfy some performance benchmarks, which required a relatively good grasp of the low-level memory layout.

-The starter code used a single implicit list to manage the data blocks, which is (insert weakness).
-I did () to boost performance to ().
+The starter code used a single implicit list to manage the data blocks, which has a very low throughput (average number of operations completed per second).
+To combat this, I implemented a segregated explicit lists data strucutre where free blocks are kept in buckets according to their sizes.
+This greatly shortens the searching time because (1) the program only needs to traverse the one bucket corresponding to the size `malloc` asks for, rather than go through all the free blocks, and (2) every bucket is a doubly-linked list containing only the free blocks.

+However, this is not enough to produce a high utilization (peak used memory to heap size ratio) due to fragmentation.
+This is addressed by decreasing the minimum block size and removing overheads in each block.
+The final result increases utilization by 16% and has 10x better throughput compared to the initial implemenation.
 ## Shell Lab
-//TODO
+A simple Linux shell program that supports basic job control and I/O redirection.
 ## Proxy Lab
 A concurrent Web proxy that sits between local browsers and the rest of the World Wide Web.